ashybaye/developer-docs/testing.md

 - All projects should have automated tests
 - New features added to a codebase should almost always come with tests to verify their functionality
 - Bug fixes should almost always contain new tests or fixes to existing tests
+- We can manage technical debt through good practices in automated testing

 Why do we write tests?